 Sen. Claxton, “Current definitions of ‘strangulation’ limit our ability to help victims.”

-AUGUSTA — Legislation from Sen. Ned Claxton, D-Auburn, LD 779, “An Act To Improve the Definition of ‘Strangulation’ in the “Aggravated Assault Laws” received an unanimous vote from the Legislature’s Criminal Justice and Public Safety Committee on Wednesday.
+AUGUSTA — Legislation from Sen. Ned Claxton, D-Auburn, LD 779, “An Act To Improve the Definition of ‘Strangulation’ in the “Aggravated Assault Laws”received a public hearing before the Legislature’s Criminal Justice and Public Safety Committee on Wednesday.
 The bill would remove the requirement to prove intention from strangulation in aggravated assault cases.

 “Strangulation is clear evidence of an escalating violent act by the abuser,” said Sen. Claxton.
 “If we are to protect the abused person and hold the abuser accountable, the severity of the progression to strangulation needs to be recognized for what it is and prosecuted.”

-The bill now faces votes before the full Maine House and Senate.
+The bill faces more action in the committee and votes before the full Maine House and Senate.

 Senate Majority Office